 3. Meet and greet nature.
 If June means bright sun, fresh air, and gentle breezes to you, don’t waste a minute of it indoors.
 In honor of Great Outdoors Month, find a stream to follow, a trail to hike, a hill to climb, a forest to explore, or a lake or beach to visit—anywhere kids can appreciate the breathtaking beauty of nature.

-Let your kids snap pictures of tide pools, interesting tree bark, flowers in bloom, cool-looking bugs, different kinds of rocks and boulders, or whatever your kids find intriguing.
-To ID rocks and boulders, remember your high-school science and words like igneous, sedimentary, and metamorphic.
-Let the kids share images of their finds with friends and family.
+Let your kids snap pictures of tide pools, interesting tree bark, flowers in bloom, cool-looking bugs, different kinds of rocks and boulders, or whatever they find intriguing.
+Carry a book or a handheld device to identify rocks, birds, and trees together.
+(You may remember words like igneous, sedimentary, and metamorphic from high-school science.)
+Let the kids share images of their finds online with friends and family.